 The IN-CSE shall update the roamingStatus and networkID attributes of the <node> resource that is linked to <AE> or <remoteCSE> resources having a M2M-Ext-ID attribute that matches the M2M-Ext-ID configured in the Roaming Status Request.

 In addition, the IN-CSE may determine to delay or reject the processing of requests targeting ASN/MN-CSEs or ADN-AEs hosted on roaming UEs via one or more of the following approaches.
-How the IN-CSE makes this determination is outside the scope of the current document and may be based on policies and agreements with the MNO.
+How the IN-CSE makes this determination is outside the scope of the present document and may be based on policies and agreements with the MNO:

 An IN-CSE may reject requests that target ASN/MN-CSEs or ADN-AEs hosted on roaming UEs.
 If an IN-CSE rejects a request due to a roaming UE, it shall return a corresponding response code informing the cause of rejection is due to lack of accessibility to a roaming network node.

-An IN-CSE may delay the processing of requests (i.e. buffer) that target ASN/MN-CSEs or ADN-AEs hosted on roaming UEs.
+An IN-CSE may delay the processing of requests (i.e. buffer) that target ASN/MN-CSEs or ADN-AEs hosted on roaming UEs:

 If the request is a blocking request, the IN-CSE should not delay the processing of the request and should instead reject the request with a corresponding response code informing the cause of rejection is due to the destination node is roaming.